Semiclassical Ohsawa-Takegoshi extension theorem and asymptotics of the orthogonal Bergman kernel: Asymptotic expansions of the two kernels

 The main goal of this section is to prove Theorem \ref{thm_berg_perp_off_diag}.
 For this, we first use the localization property of the orthogonal Bergman kernel, established in Theorem \ref{thm_local_logbk}, to reduce our problem to a special case $X' := \comp^{n}$, $Y' := \comp^{m}$ and trivial $L', F'$ (but endowed with non trivial metrics).
 Then on the pair $X', Y'$ we make a homothety and show that the renormalization of the relevant operators converges to the perturbations of the model operators from Section \ref{sect_model_calc}.

 Let us first describe precisely the construction of $X', Y', L', F'$ and the metrics on them.
 As we rely later on the complex structure of $X', Y', L', F'$ in an essential way, the construction through geodesic coordinates, as in \cite{MaHol}, wouldn't suffice for our needs.
-We rely here in our non-compact setting on the results of Section \ref{sect_stein_atl}, and we propose an approach, which in the compact case essentially coincides with the approach of Dinh-Ma-Nguyen \cite[after (2.23)]{MaDinhPac}.
+We rely here in our non-compact setting on the results of Section \ref{sect_stein_atl}, and we propose an approach, which in the compact case essentially coincides Dinh-Ma-Nguyen \cite[after (2.23)]{MaDinhPac}.

 The idea is to use holomorphic coordinates and holomoprhic frames of the vector bundles around the fixed point $y_0 \in Y$ and construct the associated objects on the neighborhood of $0 \in \comp^n$ using those trivializations.
 Then we extend those objects by the partition of unity to $\comp^n$.
 A special care has to be taken to preserve the positivity of the line bundle.
 As we would like to compare the original setting with this localized one in a uniform way, according to Theorem \ref{thm_local_logbk}, it is fundamental to choose holomorphic coordinates and frames on geodesic balls of uniform size around $y_0$.
 At this point, the results from Section \ref{sect_stein_atl} will play a crucial role.